j-g-b/j-g-b.github.io/teaching.md

 **2025**

-BIOS 889 - Preparation for Research in Biostatistics - Instructor of record
+BIOS 600 - Principles of Statistical Inference - Instructor of record

 ### At Duke University